 - Mix onion, garlic, and 2 tablespoons EVOO at the bottom of a casserole or dutch oven.
 Place in oven for 15 minutes.
 I include preheat time.

 - Mix rice and salt.
-When onion mixture comes out of onion, add rice mixture and stir.
+When onion mixture comes out of the oven, add rice mixture and stir.